 In this advanced history elective, scholars broaden their mastery of the social sciences through a study of economics.
 This course, which teaches the full course load for both AP Microeconomics and AP Macroeconomics in one year, exposes scholars to all the major topics and themes of economic theory.
 The Microeconomics portion focuses on the choices made by individual consumers and firms, and how those choices fit into larger economic trends and developments.
-In Macroeconomics, scholars will learn about the major processes that drive national and international economics, focusing specifically on the role of government.
-This course culminates in both the AP Microeconomics and AP Macroeconomics in a rigorous, fast-paced environment.
+In Macroeconomics, scholars learn about the major processes that drive national and international economics, focusing specifically on the role of government.
+This course culminates in both the AP Microeconomics and AP Macroeconomics exams, and is designed for scholars who want to learn college-level economics in a rigorous, fast-paced environment.